-Valley Community Development has 160 units of affordable housing in its pipeline.
-These include a wide variety of housing types, from single-person studio rentals to first-time homeownership housing.
-The size of each development ranges from 20 units to 60 units.
-Locations in Northampton, Amherst, and Hadley are under consideration.
+Valley Community Development has 200 affordable homes in its pipeline.
+These include a wide variety of housing types, from single-person studio rentals to first-time homeownership condos.
+Development sizes range from 20 to 60 units.
+Locations in Northampton, Amherst, and Hadley are in planning.

 Valley is conducting an affordable housing pre-development study in Easthampton, with the goal of identifying a suitable affordable housing location in the coming 18 months.

-Design work is focused on integrating neighbor comments, producing highly livable apartments for families, and creating a near zero net energy property that eliminates the use of fossil fuels.
+Design work continues to evolve and is focused on integrating neighbor comments, producing highly livable apartments for families, and creating a near-zero net energy property that eliminates the use of fossil fuels.

 Above: Site Plan rendering by Berkshire Design Group